Slippy2k/DuckStation-UWP/README.md

 - Don't enable recompiler option still not working

 ## Surface (ARM64)
-As now the new Surface is in the market the demand for ARM apps will be more please note Qualcomm and Windows are no longer support ARM32 (which what I do) good new is the ARM64 is officially adopted [Click here](https://github.com/stenzek/duckstation/releases)
+- Please note Qualcomm and Windows are no longer support ARM32 (which what I do)
+- Good new is the ARM64 is officially adopted [Click here](https://github.com/stenzek/duckstation/releases)

 ## Performance